 With a flop shot, the aim is to get as much height as you can so the ball can land softly without much forward release.
 In the video and article below, Dan Grieve, Head Professional at Woburn, shares his top tips to master this eye-catching escape shot...

 The correct set-up

-Firstly, a successful flop shot relies on having the correct set up - you want a nice wide stance so you don't 'drift' from side to side.
-Often, fat or thin flop shots are down to unwanted sideways movement.
+So, how to hit a flop shot?
+Firstly, a successful flop shot relies on having the correct set-up - you want a nice wide stance so you don't 'drift' from side to side.
+Often, fat or thin strikes are down to unwanted sideways movement.

 Secondly, make sure to get about 70-80% of your weight on the front foot.
 Your upper body can come slightly back because the low point of the swing wants to be fractionally behind the ball to allow the bounce to slide underneath the ball.

 Position the ball on your left heel, press forward with your lower body and make sure the shaft is in line with the back of the ball to allow the bounce and loft to be showing - the video with this article shows exactly how to do it.